Taylor-Hunter/CS_548_D3D_mipnerf360_huntert2_powellka_smithzr1/README.md

 We tried using the following scenes from the **Dataset pt2.** dataset:
 - `treehill`

-This is the new results we are trying to produce.
+This is the scene for the new results we are trying to produce.
-We used **Train** dataset from (https://www.tanksandtemples.org/download/)
+We used `Train` dataset from (https://www.tanksandtemples.org/download/)